 Prior to becoming a counsellor, I worked at an Addiction Rehabilitation Support Service in the public health sector for over two years.
 I also have experience of working with children living in care and volunteering at a local LGBTQ Centre.

-I have completed the following courses to date (earliest to most recent):
+I have completed the following courses:

 |Bachelor's degree in Psychology - Eotvos Lorand University, Budapest|

 - Working therapeutically with people on the Autism Spectrum

 - Working with victims of Sexual Violence and Abuse

 - Mindfulness by Universiteit Leiden on Coursera certificate